 By the middle of the century, this way of thinking began to change with the introduction of the suffrage movement.
 As the early suffrage movement gained momentum, the concept of "The New Woman" began to circulate in the 1890s-1910s.
 Women's push for broader roles outside their home, roles that could draw on women's intelligence and non-domestic skills, was often met with backlash.
 In an effort to maintain separate sphere ideology, supporters turned to popular media such as magazines, advertisements, advice literature, and political cartoons to criticize women's changing roles.

-This lesson plan, the first part of a two-part lesson, helps to set the historical, social, cultural, and economic context of Gilman's story (please note that the lesson is also appropriate as a stand-alone lesson or as a compliment to studying pieces of literature by women during the same time period).
-Students will examine advertisements, images, magazine articles, and other primary source documents to gain an understanding of the roles of American middle-class women in the mid- to late-1800s.
-Lesson Two requires a close reading of "The Yellow Wall-paper" itself within the context of students' research and analysis in this first part of the full lesson.
+This lesson plan, the first part of a two-part lesson, helps to set the historical, social, cultural, and economic context of Gilman's story.
+Students will examine primary source documents to gain an understanding of the roles of American middle-class women in the mid- to late-1800s.
+Lesson Two requires a close reading of "The Yellow Wall-paper" itself within the context of students' research and analysis.

-What was life like for American middle- to upper-class women in the mid- to late-nineteenth century and early twentieth century?
+What was life like for some American women in the mid- to late-nineteenth century and early twentieth century?

-Students will understand how factors such as race, class, nationality/immigration status, and marital status affected a woman's place and role(s) at the turn-of-the-century (1890s-1910s).
+Analyze how factors such as race, class, nationality/immigration status, and marital status affected a woman's place in society.